 Off-flavor aroma and confirmation of rancidity is determined by a sensory panel.
-An off-flavor aroma is any atypical flavor-aroma including those caused by rancidity, decomposition, fermentation, microbial activity, infestation or chemical taint.
+An off-flavor aroma is any atypical flavoraroma including those caused by rancidity, decomposition, fermentation, microbial activity, infestation or chemical taint.

-Color analysis of samples must be done under full spectrum lighting.
+Color analysis of samples must be done under full spectrum lighting with a Color Rendering Index (CRI) of not less than CRI 91.